openshift/microshift/docs/network/host_networking.md

 **NOTE:** The `-j RETURN` rule in OVN-KUBE-SNAT-MGMTPORT prevents client packet from being SNATed by the next rule in the same chain.
 This is to preserve client IP address for externalTrafficPolicy=Local service.

-### kubelet
+### cri-o

-The following iptable chain is added by kubelet to expose pod traffic to local host port.
+The following iptable chain is added by cri-o to expose pod traffic to local host port.

 |chain                  |description                                  |table      | comment                                  |applicable|
 |:----------------------|:--------------------------------------------|:----------|:-----------------------------------------|:---------|